 It was the Greeks, however, that really put pita on the map.
 The term ‘pita’ first entered the English language in the 1930s.

-However, some cuisines (such as the Greek cuisine), prefer the pocket-less pita.
+However, some cuisines (such as Greek cuisine) prefer the pocket-less pita.
 They bake it at lower temperatures, creating a flatter, rounder pita.

 Pita is very much the ‘popular kid’ at the school of Mediterranean cuisine.
-It pairs with so many delicious foods.
+It pairs with so many delicious foods and ingredients.

 In Palestine, it’s the perfect bread for a wholesome breakfast of hummus, pickled vegetables, and falafel.

 Wherever your Mediterranean adventure takes you, you’re almost certain to see pita in a wide range of exciting recipes.
-Bread for all seasons!
+It is very much a bread for all seasons!

 However, its origins date much further back, to Levant.
 This region to the east of the Mediterranean Sea includes Turkey, Lebanon, and Israel, among others.

-The traditional recipe mixes the juiciness of sauteed eggplant and ripe tomatoes with minced lamb.
+The traditional recipe mixes juicy sauteed eggplant and ripe tomatoes with minced lamb.